 The bestselling author of five memoirs and five novels, Dani Shapiro’s artful, intensely emotional works have spanned subjects from Jewish culture and spirituality to grief and the nature of our most profound relationships.
 Her riveting works and thoughtful talks have inspired countless aspiring writers to “excavate their inner worlds” in order to discover their voices.

 Shapiro’s controversial essays on social media are taught in many universities, along with her book, Still Writing, a searching meditation on the artistic process.
 Shapiro’s work has appeared in numerous publications including the New Yorker, Salon, n+1, Tin House, and Elle, and has been widely anthologized.
-She regularly contributes to the New York Times Book Review and is a contributing editor at Condé Nast Traveler.
+She regularly contributes to the New York Times Book Review.
 A portion of Slow Motion was broadcast on This American Life.

 Are You Jewish?